 - a.
-The horse will be scored 10 points for control, position and correctness - The horse will be scored 10 points for degree of difficulty and amount of work done
+The horse will be scored 1-10 points for control, position, correctness and initiative. - b.
+The horse will be scored 1-10 points for degree of difficulty and amount of work done.

-- + Expression by the horse and making moves with little rider assistance - Holding and controlling the cow - + Amount of work done and the degree of difficulty of the work done - Horse forces cow to turn
+- + Expression by the horse and making moves with little rider assistance. - + Holding and controlling the cow. - + Amount of work done and the degree of difficulty of the work done. - + Horse forces cow to turn.

-- Missing cow badly on turn
+- Missing cow badly on turns.

-- Horse having to be handled excessively
+- Horse having to be handled excessively.

-- Letting cow escape to start rundown instead by being held, released, and driven down the fence
+- Letting cow escape to start rundown, instead of being held, released and driven down the fence.

-- Using side fences to turn cow
+- Using side fences to turn cow.

-2. Scoring for Part Two - Fence Work (Maximum of 20 points)
+SCORING PART 2 - FENCE WORK: (Maximum of 20 Points)

 - a.
-The horse will be scored 10 points for control, position and correctness - b.
-The horse will be scored 10 points for degree of difficulty and amount of work done
+The horse will be scored 1-10 points for control, position and correctness. - b.
+The horse will be scored 1-10 points for degree of difficulty and amount of work done.

-- + Run at least 1⁄2 length of area
+- + Run at least 1/2 length of arena.

-- + Turns that are right on the cow
+- + Turns that are right on the cow.

-- + Controlling the difficulty of the cow
+- + Controlling the difficulty of the cow.

-- Making first run less than 1⁄2 length of arena - Going around the end of arena to get a turn - Sliding by the cow by more than a horse length on turns
+- Making first run less than 1/2 length of arena. - Going around the end of the arena to turn the cow. - Sliding by the cow by more than a horse length on turns.